stonepros/stone/doc/radosgw/encryption.rst

 .. versionadded:: Luminous

-The Ceph Object Gateway supports server-side encryption of uploaded objects, with 3 options for the management of encryption keys.
-Server-side encryption means that the data is sent over HTTP in its unencrypted form, and the Ceph Object Gateway stores that data in the Ceph Storage Cluster in encrypted form.
+The Stone Object Gateway supports server-side encryption of uploaded objects, with 3 options for the management of encryption keys.
+Server-side encryption means that the data is sent over HTTP in its unencrypted form, and the Stone Object Gateway stores that data in the Stone Storage Cluster in encrypted form.

 .. note:: Requests for server-side encryption must be sent over a secure HTTPS
           connection to avoid sending secrets in plaintext.
 If a proxy is used